d2l-ai/d2l-en/chapter_introduction/index.md

-deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas, offering a unified set of tools for tackling diverse problems.
+deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas, thereby offering a unified set of tools for tackling diverse problems.

 Beyond end-to-end training, we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.